 Snow College is accredited by the Northwest Commission on Colleges and Universities.
 Credits and degrees earned at Snow College are accepted by most American colleges and universities.

-The Horne School of Music at Snow College is an accredited member of the National Association of Schools of Music.
+Snow College is an accredited member of the National Association of Schools of Music (NASM), 11250 Roger Bacon Drive, Suite 21, Reston, VA.
+20190-5248.